ashraf1600/Java_Quiz/README.md

 Frontend Design Tool:
 I will use Java Swing for designing the frontend because:

-It is lightweight and platform-independent.
-Swing provides a rich set of pre-built UI components such as buttons, text fields, tables, etc.
-It easily integrates with Java backend logic, making it suitable for small to medium-scale applications.
-Swing allows for event-driven programming, which simplifies user interaction handling.
 # Ans
 # Frontend Design Tool:
 I will use Java Swing for designing the frontend because: